kamrann/UE4PropVis/README.md

 # UE4 Property Visualizer

 ----------------------------------
 ## NOTE: This project has been superseded by a new extension Kantan UE4VS, which incorporates the property visualization along with some other functionality.
-KUE4VS is not currently on GitHub, but [available for free here](https://kantandev.com/free/kantan-ue4-vs).
-Note that it is VS 2017 only. ##
+KUE4VS supports VS 2017 only.
+[Installer available here](https://kantandev.com/free/kantan-ue4-vs) [Github page](https://github.com/kamrann/KantanUE4VS) ##
 ----------------------------------

 UPDATE: Extension updated to reflect recent changes to the names of core UObject member variables.
 Should work with UE 4.12+.